CommonsPlatform/commonsplatform.github.io/why.md

 ---
 layout: page
-title: Why the Commons Platform?
+title: Why
 permalink: /why/
 ---

+# Why the Commons Platform?

 What is the Commons?
 According to Wikipedia, [the Commons](https://en.wikipedia.org/wiki/Commons) is the cultural and natural resources accessible to all members of a society.